How we can help your business make its money transfers

 If you decide that you’d like to do business in Spain, it has never been easier to do so.
 You can set the prevailing exchange rate for future payments with a currency forward contract.
 Your rate therefore will not be affected by the market’s upturns or downturns.
 While this lets you plan with greater certainty, it also means that, at the time of settlement, you will receive the set rate even if the exchange rate had moved in your favour.

 A spot contract may be the best option if you need to make a payment in Spain as a matter of urgency.
 The contract lets you make the payment at the current exchange rate.
 You do not need to set exchange rate targets that may not be possible to meet.

-We offer two types of market orders, stop loss and limit orders.
+We offer three types of FX orders: limit orders, stop loss orders and OCOs.
 Limit orders can be used when you wish to buy Euros at a better value than the exchange rate at that time.

 Guide to business in Spain for foreigners